kuttiproject/driver-hyperv-images/BUILDING.md

 ## DHClient configuration for long lease

 18. Edit the file **/etc/dhcp/dhclient.conf**.
-Add the following to the end: `send dhcp-lease-time 604800;`.
+Add the following to the end: `supersede dhcp-lease-time 604800;`.
 This is required because the driver uses the Default Switch in Hyper-V for all nodes, and receives IP addresses via DHCP.
-We want to avoid IP clashes if possible.
+We want to avoid IP clashes or changes if possible, by holding on to the DHCP lease for a longer period.

 ## Clean up uneeded software